BentoBoxWorld/docs/docs/addons/Biomes/index.md

 ## Translations

-!!! info "We need your help!"
+!!! note "We need your help!"
     Each BentoBox addon can be translated.
     However, we rely on third-party contributions.